 - Gain a rigorous, aviation and aerospace cybersecurity focused, education through your degree coursework on the Daytona Beach campus.

-- Engage with a dynamic and innovative community of thinkers, leaders, and doers in cybersecurity from both campuses.
+- Engage with a dynamic and innovative community of thinkers, leaders and doers in cybersecurity from both campuses.

 - Hone your knowledge and practice essential skills through hands-on research opportunities with faculty and peers from both campuses.

-You will build relationships and prepare for critical cybersecurity work in government service.
+- Build relationships and prepare for critical cybersecurity work in government service.

-- Attend technical talks given by representatives from government agencies, national laboratories, and industry leaders through Distinguished Speaker Series, President’s Forum, and other university activities.
+- Attend technical talks given by representatives from government agencies, national laboratories and industry leaders through Distinguished Speaker Series, President’s Forum and other university activities.